agenium-scale/nstools/README.md

 NSTOOLS is a collection of tools that are used internally at Agenium Scale.
 It consists of

 - a C++ library named `ns2` containing
-  + a JSON parser with a SAXPI API
+  + a JSON parser with a SAX API
   + a Markdown to HTML converter
   + several utilities functions that are not standard C++ (at least until C++17)
   + a fstream-compliant implementation for file reading/writing based on `FILE*` and that correctly reports errors to the user